nodejs/node-core-utils/docs/ncu-ci.md

 Options:
+  --version          Show version number                               [boolean] --copy             Write the results as markdown to clipboard [default: false] --nobuild          If running cigtm, whether or not the CITGM job is
+                     citgm-nobuild                                     [boolean]
-  --version          Show version number                               [boolean] --copy             Write the results as markdown to clipboard [default: false] --json <path>      Write the results as json to <path>                [string] --markdown <path>  Write the results as markdown to <path>            [string] --help             Show help                                         [boolean]
+  --json <path>      Write the results as json to <path>                [string] --markdown <path>  Write the results as markdown to <path>            [string] --help             Show help                                         [boolean]